-Pulitzer Prize winner Doris Kearns Goodwin has written a new book, Leadership in Turbulent Times which is a culmination of five decades of work in presidential history.
-Combining her signature storytelling with essential lessons from four of our nation’s presidents—Abraham Lincoln, Theodore Roosevelt, Franklin D. Roosevelt and Lyndon B. Johnson—Goodwin explores their unique journeys to recognize themselves as leaders, demonstrates how they navigated and grew through adversity, and ultimately analyzes how they emerged to confront the challenges and contours of their times.
-Goodwin’s interest in leadership began more than half century ago as a teacher at Harvard.
-Her experiences working for LBJ in the White House and later assisting him on his memoirs led to Lyndon Johnson and the American Dream.
-She followed up with the Pulitzer-Prize winning No Ordinary Time: Franklin and Eleanor and the Home Front in World War ll.
-She earned the Lincoln Prize for the runaway bestseller Team of Rivals, the basis for Steven Spielberg’s award-winning film Lincoln, and the Carnegie Medal for The Bully Pulpit, the chronicle of the friendship between Theodore Roosevelt and William Howard Taft.
+Doris Kearns Goodwin’s new book, Leadership in Turbulent Times, is a culmination of five decades of studying American Presidents.
+Combining her signature storytelling with essential lessons from four of our nation’s presidents—Abraham Lincoln, Theodore Roosevelt, Franklin D. Roosevelt, and Lyndon B. Johnson—Goodwin explores their unique journeys to recognize themselves as leaders, the ways in which they navigated adversity, and how they emerged to confront the challenges and contours of their times.
+Goodwin’s interest in leadership began more than half a century ago as a professor at Harvard.
+Her experiences working for LBJ in the White House, and later assisting him on his memoirs, led to Lyndon Johnson and the American Dream.
+She is also the author of The Bully Pulpit, No Ordinary Time, and Team of Rivals, the basis for the film Lincoln.

 Roy Eisenhardt practiced law for twelve years and currently teaches at University of California, Berkeley’s Boalt Hall School of Law.
 He was president of the Oakland Athletics and served as the Executive Director for the California Academy of Sciences.
 His previous interviews for City Arts & Lectures include General Colin Powell, Desmond Tutu, and Madeleine Albright.